Whether you’re looking for a fun twist on taco night or new tailgating recipes, Taco Pizza Rolls with ground beef, salsa, and cheese will be a hit.

 - 2 tablespoons chopped fresh cilantro (plus more for garnish)

 - Preheat oven to 425F.
 Lightly grease a muffin pan with cooking spray.

 - In a large skillet over medium heat, heat the oil.
-Once hot, add the ground beef, chili powder, cumin, and salt.
+Once hot, add the ground beef, onion, garlic, chili powder, cumin, and salt.
 Cook until brown and no longer pink, about 7-10 minutes.

 - On a lightly floured surface, roll the pizza dough into a 13x9 rectangle.
 Sprinkle the cheese on top of the dough then add the meat (if beef has extra liquid from the salsa, drain the liquid).
 Top with cilantro.